yale-cpsc-419-templates/pset-1-template/README.md

 * `luxdetails.py`

 Ensure that any additional files needed by your program (such as other Python modules) are in the repository snapshot captured by the release.
+If&mdash;because you omitted some necessary files&mdash;the grader cannot run your program by downloading your release, you will be asked to resubmit for a substantial penalty.

 > **Note**: If you have installed external packages, you must also include a file named `requirements.txt` containing the dependencies of your project.
 > It can be created from your virtual environment by running the following command: